dkumar0501/KafkaBasedRealTimeMessagingSystem/README.md

-# Kafka-Based Real-Time Messaging System
+# Kafka Based Real Time Messaging System

 A Kafka-powered real-time messaging system built with **Docker** and **Python**.
 This project establishes a robust messaging pipeline where messages are sent by a Kafka producer and received in real-time by a Kafka consumer.
 Ideal for demonstrating distributed, event-driven data flow.